 Swati: That’s an excellent point, Tanya.
 That was one of the changes I had when I took the role of U.S. Bank, which also included quite a bit of travel, which I had not done that much travel before in my career and what I was signing up for.
 So, what I have learned [is] that you cannot focus on one change.
 When there are multiple changes happening together and you make that decision as a family or as a team, either in your personal life or at the workplace, they all bring the dots together which you can connect in the past.
 In my perspective and in my experience, you deal with the change much better and faster when there are multiple of those going on.
 Of course, you have to believe in it.
 You have to be very mindful of what you are getting into.
 And have focus on what is that you won’t compromise [on] through the change that happens.

 Tanya: We’ve been talking a lot in the series about gender equity in the financial services industry.
 That’s important to you both personally and also to the industry itself.
 But why?

 Swati: Gender equity or equality is linked to sustainable development.
-And it’s also vital to the rationalization of human rights, overall.
+And it’s also vital to the rationalisation of human rights, overall.
 Right?
-It should be very important to all of us as individuals, society, and as a business.
-The reason I say that is we would want women to enjoy the same opportunity, rights, and obligations that men have.
+It should be very important to all of us as individuals, society and as a business.
+The reason I say that is we would want women to enjoy the same opportunity, rights and obligations that men have.
 And how do we do that and continue to bring that equity to the table.

 Tanya: I’d love to hear from you how your personal thoughts, but also the public dialog that you heard around gender equity or gender equality was different when you were growing up and initially working as an adult in India versus when you came here to the United States.